 Common Health Problems

 Responsible breeders strive to maintain the highest breed standards as established by kennel clubs like the AKC.
 Dogs bred by these standards are less likely to inherit health conditions.
 However, some hereditary health problems can occur in the breed.
 The following are some conditions to be aware of:

 Diet and Nutrition

-Your Lhasa will need two meals a day of up to 1/2 cup of dry dog food per meal.
+Your Lhasa will need two meals a day of up to half a cup of dry dog food per meal.
 The amount will vary with the size, age, and activity level of your pet.
 A dog's nutritional needs change over time.
 You need to monitor your dog's weight and ensure he hasn't put on any extra as even one pound is a significant weight gain for a tiny dog.
 Obesity will shorten your dog's lifespan.
 Discuss any needed diet changes with your veterinarian to get recommendations for a feeding schedule, amount, type of food, and exercise.
 It's best not to leave out food for free-feeding or to give in and feed your dog human food as a treat.

 More Dog Breeds and Further Research